carlsmith/htme/README.md

    The engine attributes use common defaults, so you will only typically edit a handful of them.

-   Whenever an engine instance is rendered, it simply uses HTML syntax to represent its current state (which is always a complete HTML document).
+   Engine instances are (much like elements) containers for state, that use HTML syntax to represent their current state when rendered (which is always a complete HTML document).

-The elements and the engine work really well together, but do not *depend* on each other.
+The elements and the engine work really well together, but do not depend on each other.
 For example, you can use the engine to generate the boilerplate for a project, with some other tool (maybe a Markdown parser) generating the guts of the body.